danielver02/ALPS/input.md

 Use linear or $\log_{10}$ fitting routine.

 **`use_bM`**
-Use actual numerical integration (F) or bi-Maxwellian proxy via NHDS routines, with parameters read in from &bM_spec_j namelist.
+Use actual numerical integration (F) or bi-Maxwellian/cold-plasma proxy via NHDS routines, with parameters read in from &bM_spec_j namelist.